Universal-Prototype Enhancing for Few-Shot Object Detection: Introduction

 \section{Introduction}

-Recently, owing to the success of deep convolutional neural networks (CNN), great progress has been made on object detection \cite{ren2015faster,girshick2015fast,he2017mask,girshick2014rich}.
-However, the outstanding performance \cite{redmon2017yolo9000,liu2016ssd,carion2020end,lin2017feature} depends on abundant annotated objects in training images for each object category.
+Recently, owing to the success of deep learning, great progress has been made on object detection \cite{ren2015faster,girshick2015fast,he2017mask,girshick2014rich}.
+However, the outstanding performance \cite{redmon2017yolo9000,liu2016ssd,carion2020end,lin2017feature} depends on abundant annotated objects in training images for each category.
 As a challenging task, few-shot object detection (FSOD) \cite{kang2019few,wang2019meta} mainly aims to improve the detection performance for novel objects that belong to certain categories but appear rarely in the annotated training images.

-The main challenge of FSOD lies in how to learn generalized object features from both abundant samples in base object categories and few samples in novel categories, which can simultaneously describe invariant object characteristics and alleviate the impact of unbalanced categories.
+The main challenge of FSOD lies in how to learn generalized object features from both abundant samples in base categories and few samples in novel categories, which can simultaneously describe invariant object characteristics and alleviate the impact of unbalanced categories.
 Recently, meta-learning strategy \cite{snell2017prototypical,tian2020rethinking,finn2017model} has been utilized in \cite{yan2019meta,xiao2020few,wang2019meta,fan2020few} to adapt representation ability from base object categories to novel categories.
-However, the weak performance compared to basic fine-tuning methods \cite{wang2020frustratingly,wu2020multi,chen2019a,dhillon2020a} shows that the meta-learning technique fails to improve the generalization ability of object feature learning.
+However, the weak performance compared to basic fine-tuning methods \cite{wang2020frustratingly,wu2020multi,chen2019a,dhillon2020a} shows the meta-learning technique fails to improve the generalization ability of object feature learning.

 One possible reason is that the adaptation process in meta-learning mechanism could not capture the invariant characteristics across categories sufficiently.
 The invariance, i.e., invariant under different visual changes like textual variances or environmental noises, is always associated with the intrinsical object characteristics.
 As demonstrated in \cite{lyle2019analysis}, the models that could extract invariant representations often generalize better than their non-invariant counterparts.
 Therefore, in this paper, we explore how to enhance the generalization ability of object feature learning with the invariant object characteristics.